 To enable 3D visualization, on the 3D Engine tab, select Enabled.

 Implements the driver model that the reference application uses to generate acceleration, braking, gear, and steering commands.

 By default, Driver Commands subsystem variant is the Predictive Driver block.

 Implements wind and road forces.

-Implements controllers for engine control units (ECUs), transmissions, brakes, and active differentials.
+Implements controllers for engine control units (ECUs), transmissions, anti-lock braking systems (ABS), and active differentials.

 Provides the vehicle trajectory and driver response

 To override the default variant, on the Modeling tab, in the Design section, click the drop-down.
 In the General section, select Variant Manager.
 In the Variant Manager, navigate to the variant that you want to use.
 Right-click and select Override using this Choice.